 This category of the campaign is perhaps the most important of them all because once you know how your data is used online, you can work to begin managing and keeping it safe.

-Google breaks down manage your data into the following categories: How to manage cookies, Google Dashboard, Ads Preferences Manager, Google takeout from the Data Liberation Front, search personalization, Google Talk, me on the web, incognito mode in Chrome, Google+ and the +1 button, Google Docs and latitude.
+Google breaks down to manage your data into the following categories: How to manage cookies, Google Dashboard, Ads Preferences Manager, Google takeout from the Data Liberation Front, search personalization, Google Talk, me on the web, incognito mode in Chrome, Google+ and the +1 button, Google Docs, and latitude.

 For more information, check out “manage your data” section on Good to Know.